TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_snakecode/README.md

 <img src="images/flag.JPG" >

-tried to change the variable in this function.
+tried to change the values of the variable in this function.

 ```
 def snake(w):